-I discuss the best BLW baby finger food ideas for pincer grasp practice for babies and toddlers 9 -12 months or older.
+I discuss the best baby led weaning recipes and finger food ideas for pincer grasp practice for children 9-12 months or older.

 Starting solids can be nerve wracking, exciting, fun, and totally scary.
 There is so much information, misinformation and straight up opinions out there about how, when, and what to feed baby, that I get that you might feel like holding onto the simplicity of exclusively bottle or breastfeeding for life.
 Ha.
 Cute thought, but alas, babies grow into toddlers and toddlers need to EAT real, wholesome finger foods just like you and I!